marsnebulasoup/cs4379h-group4-securesteg/README.md

 4. Decode using the encoded PNG + key
 5. The decoded message should match the original input All encoding/decoding happens locally in the browser.

+REFERENCES
+1. LSB Steganography Using Pixel Locator Sequence with AES — describes the randomized pixel-locator method that inspired our implementation.
+2. Johnson, Neil F., and Sushil Jajodia.
+“Exploring Steganography: Seeing the Unseen.”
+IEEE Computer, 1998.- explains why traditional LSB steganography is easy to detect, which our project solves.
+The paper explains that attackers can find hidden data by checking predictable positions, we break this weakness by: randomly selecting pixels using ISAAC, never embedding in sequence, creating a pointer-based pixel chain.
+LSB creates detectable patterns with histogram distortion and patterns in colors, but we search for the closest-matching pixel for each encrypted byte and spread changes across the image instead of clustering them.